ryanchankh/mcr2/README.md

 # Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction
 This repository is the official implementation of [Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction](link).
-This repository is organized by [Ryan Chan](https://github.com.ryanchankh) (ryanchankh@berkeley.edu) and [Yaodong Yu](https://github.com/yaodongyu) (yaodong_yu@berkeley.edu).

 ## Requirements
 - This codebase is written for `python3`.